JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 With the game in hand, I played that game every day after school as if it was a homework assignment.

 This went on for weeks and weeks.
-And—in my mind—I was getting better at it with each new play.
+And—in my mind—I was getting better at it with each new game I played.

 Soon enough, the weekend of the Atari contest came around.
 I barely slept the night before, but still felt rested and excited.